 We have three simple rules for this Bluetooth speaker face off.
 First, each competitor has to be able to connect to a smartphone wirelessly.
 They need a built-in battery, so you can use them even when you're out and about.
 And finally, they have to be portable; in other words, compact and light enough to carry around.

-We've reviewed everything from tiny, affordable speakers costing under £50 to premium blasters that almost reach the £300 mark, so any budget is covered.
+We've reviewed everything from tiny, affordable speakers costing under £50, to premium blasters that reach past the £300 mark, so any budget is covered.

 Logitech UE WonderBoom - £89

 The WonderBoom speakers, released by Logitech under the Ultimate Ears branding, are dinky and adorable.
 But don't let their cute appearance fool you.
 These mini blasters pump out a solid sound, and you can link two of them to fuel your garden party.
 Like the larger UE speakers, they're also seriously rugged.
 You can dunk them in a pool or drop them on concrete and they'll not even stammer.

 With an easy-to-use interface and colourful designs to choose from, there's pretty much nothing to dislike about the WonderBooms.
 And check out our coverage of their bigger brothers down below.